Korak-997/clroten/README.md

 # How to Use :

-* First you need to Clone or download the Project into ur machine
+* First you need to Clone or download the Project into your machine
 * Second Make sure that you have Ruby **2.7.1** installed
 * Then run these commands in your Terminal
     * Go to the location where you saved the files